Guide

 Step 3: Explore the Dashboard

 Your dashboard is your home base.
-From here, you can see your current balances in USDT and USDC, view the markets for gold and silver futures, and access all the tools you need.
+From here, you can see your current balance in USDC, view the markets for gold and silver futures, and access all the tools you need.

 Step 5: Make Your First Trade